-- Dial / soft soap.
+- Dial / Soft Soap.
 This is the most commonly used antibacterial soap, so it can easily be found anywhere.
 This brand contains the active ingredient Triclosan, which can be over-drying and irritating to some.
-If you are using an antibacterial soap, try using the sensitive skin version of this product to avoid excess dyes and perfumes.
+If you are using antibacterial soap, try using the sensitive skin version of this product to avoid excess dyes and perfumes.

 Never use any harsh chemicals or ointments on your piercing such as:

 - Hydrogen peroxide

 - Antibiotic ointments such as neosporin.

 They will greatly impede the healing process and possibly cause damage to your skin.